HCSO’s DUI Enforcement Squad

 The Hillsborough County Sheriff’s Office employs an Alcohol Breath Testing Unit Supervisor (also known as the Central Breath Testing Unit Supervisor).
 The supervisor works in the Central Breath Testing (CBT) Unit and performs technical and supervisory work analyzing the content of breath samples.

 The primary duties of include supervising a staff of technicians, maintaining the documentation and monitoring the accuracy of the analysis.
 Duties are performed under the general supervision of an immediate supervisor who evaluates performance through observation of work, periodic conferences, critiques, and/or records and reports.

 The supervisor of HCSO’s alcohol breath testing program also arranges work schedules and supervises the activities of the assigned breath test technicians.
 The supervisor prepares personnel and payroll documents and statistical reports, orders supplies, maintains inventories, and trains breath test technicians in the preparation and maintenance of logs, the operation of breath testing machines, and the use of cameras and recorders in sobriety tests.

 The supervisor of HCSO’s breath testing program also maintains a liaison with assistant state attorneys to stay current with applicable statutes, administrative rules, and court procedures.
 The supervisor reviews tests for accuracy, insures evidence chain of custody is maintained and testifies in court about basic alcohol physiology and testing procedures.

 According to a recent job posting explaining the requirements of the position, the follow knowledge, skills, and abilities were needed for the Alcohol Breath Testing Unit Supervisor (W2778) 072415:

-- Working knowledge of state and county laws, ordinances and regulations governing alcohol breath analysis.
+- state and county laws, ordinances and regulations governing alcohol breath analysis.

 - court procedures and actions.

-- Working knowledge of safety measures in the use of alcohol breath analysis equipment and supplies.
+- safety measures in the use of alcohol breath analysis equipment and supplies.

-- Skill in the use of and care of alcohol breath analysis equipment and supplies.
+- the use of and care of alcohol breath analysis equipment and supplies.